WCramRTC/Prog_2_Classes_Part2/README.md

 * Keep Them Private
 * the name starts with a underscore _, as a naming convent
 	You won't get an error, but everyone does it, so you easily recognize when you work with a field

+### Constructor
+- Is used when creating a new instance of an object
+- The way to enforce what data is need to create a new object

 ---